Did you know the average office worker only walks around 3,000 steps a day?

-Get together with your colleagues and sign up to Walk for Autism and take the first step towards a healthier, more energetic and connected workplace.
+Get together virtually and safely with your colleagues and sign up to Walk for Autism and take the first step towards a connected staff environment and better team wellbeing.
 Not only will you make a difference, you will also change the lives of autistic people – one step at a time.

-Research indicates that increased physical activity at work can reduce stress, absenteeism, lead to happier, healthier, more satisfied staff and improved productivity.
+Increased physical activity can reduce stress, absenteeism, lead to happier, healthier, more satisfied staff and improved productivity.

-Walk for Autism is an easy, fun and rewarding way to boost staff activity levels, enjoy a more energetic workplace and meet corporate social responsibility goals.
+Walk for Autism is an easy, fun and rewarding way to boost staff activity levels, especially in these unusual times, encouraging and enjoying a more energetic workplace and meeting corporate social responsibility goals.

-Because it is a virtual event, you and your colleagues can decide on the location and time you want to walk during the 8 day campaign.
+Because it is a virtual event, you and your colleagues can set up a team (or teams) and fundraise together with a shared target, while still working from home.
 This means everyone can take part – no matter their location, lifestyle or schedule (so there can be no excuses!).

-Which department will raise the most money?
+Which department team will raise the most money?
 A bit of healthy competition never hurt anyone!

 Benefits of taking part in Walk for Autism